semiod-github/semiod-github.github.io/udemy2.md

       62 Kubernetes Events
-	 Kubernetes Events are created when other resources have state changes, errors , or other messages that should be broadcast to the system It proviedes insight into what is happening insite a cluster such as what decsiins were made by the scheduler or why some pods were evicted from the node.
+	 Kubernetes Events are created when other resources have state changes, errors , or other messages that should be broadcast to the system It provides insight into what is happening inside a cluster such as what decisions were made by the scheduler or why some pods were evicted from the node.
 	kubectl get events
 	All the events are stored in the master server.
-	To avoid filling up master's disk, a retention policy is enforced: eventars are removed one hour after the last occurrence.
+	To avoid filling up master's disk, a retention policy is enforced: eventags are removed one hour after the last occurrence.
 	To provide longer history and aggregation capabilities, a third part solution should be installed to capture events.
 	Events are namespaced.